Minhang, Shanghai

 Minhang District is a suburban district of Shanghai with a land area of 371.57 km2 and population of 2,653,489 residents as of 2020.
 The original Minhang consist of present-day Jiangchuan Road Subdistrict (Former Minhang Town) and the eastern strip of Wujing along the Huangpu River in 1992, the surrounding Shanghai County merged with Minhang.

 It is mostly a residential district, though it is also home to some of the many factories and production facilities in Shanghai.
 Residential housing development is the main source of local government revenue.
-Qizhong Forest Sports City Arena (旗忠森林体育城) is located in Ma Qiao Town (马桥镇).
+Qizhong Forest Sports City Arena (旗忠森林体育城) is located in Maqiao Town (马桥镇).
 The Aerospace Museum is being constructed at Pujiang Town.

 Shanghai Jiao Tong University and East China Normal University both have campuses in the southern part of Minhang District.

 Administrative divisions

 Minhang administers 4 subdistricts and 9 towns.

 Of particular note is Qibao (七宝), a tourist attraction in the northern part of the district, and Maqiao, which hosted the Shanghai ATP Masters tennis tournament and is the site of the Neolithic Ruins of Maqiao.
 The town of Hongqiao also overlaps with Hongqiao Subdistrict in Changning District, and is next to the location of Shanghai Hongqiao International Airport, the city's older commercial airport and which is used primarily for domestic flights.